uri-yanover/4qbits/_pages/professional-faq.md

 **I give**: Crushing business problems which would have otherwise required 10 or 20 people.

-**Through**: being able to make very precise and economical choices about product, operations, selecting appropriate technologies and programming techniques, taking care of operations and business scaling.
+**Through**: being able to make very precise and economical choices about product, operations, selecting appropriate technologies and programming techniques, taking care of operations and business scaling and a hefty amount of fighting spirit.

 # FAQ